Skip to main content

 Scope and Contents

 This collection includes transcripts of Whitby's Civil War letters, materials on 19th century dentistry in Alabama, and genealogical data on the Whitby family into the 1990s.
-Also includes 1 photograph of first reunion of Co.
-D, 37th Alabama, on August 4, 1906 at Binford's Springs, near Auburn, Ala.
-This group reputedly comprised the first Auburn baseball team, formed in 1866.
-It also includes one receipt for the purchase of a baseball, dated March 1, 1866; and four clippings about Dr. Whitby.
+It also includes a list of "Members who paid for Base Ball", dated March 1, 1866, four newspaper clippings about Dr. Whitby, copies of the newspaper clippings, and a typed biographical sketch of Dr. Whitby.

 Dates